Early Life and Education

-Laurence Douglas Fink was born on November 2, 1952, in Van Nuys, California.
-He was raised in a Jewish family.
-Fink earned a BA in political science from UCLA in 1974 and an MBA in real estate at the UCLA Anderson School of Management in 1976.
+Laurence Douglas Fink was born on November 2, 1952, in Van Nuys, California, to a Jewish family.
+His mother was an English professor, and his father owned a shoe store.
+Fink earned a Bachelor of Arts in Political Science from UCLA in 1974, followed by an MBA in real estate from the UCLA Anderson School of Management in 1976.

 Rise to Success